 One of my favorite ways to eat butternut squash is roasted then pureed in a soup.
 When the squash roasts, its flesh morphs into a squidgy paste, intensifying its nutty flavor and coaxing out its natural sugars.
 I pair it with fall fruit such as apple, pear or quince and balance the sweetness with a savory stock and a kick of spice and heat.
 While the soup is thick, it’s light in ingredients with no added cream, relying on the squash for body.
 This recipe includes apples and chicken stock, and for spice I’ve added a little southwestern flair with cumin, cayenne and cilantro.
 It’s a vibrant start to any meal, including Thanksgiving dinner.
 If you are entertaining a crowd, consider small servings in little cups or demi-tasse as an hors d’oeuvre.
+Pumpkin may be substituted for the squash – I prefer hokkaido pumpkins.

 Spicy Butternut Squash Soup